Vacation rentals in Narragansett

 Apartment in South Kingstown

 Enjoy easy access to everything from this perfect home base.
 Centrally located in downtown Wakefield.
 Walk to the bike path and restaurants.
 10 minutes to town and state beaches.
 Beach Chairs and towels provided.
-10 minutes to the University of Rhode Island and a perfect place for home football and basketball games.
+10 minutes to the University of Rhode Island and a perfect place for home football games.
 Laundry facilities on the property.
-Nicely appointed kitchen, with a full refrigerator, microwave, toaster oven/ air fry, stove, and oven.
+Nicely appointed kitchenette, with a full refrigerator, microwave, toaster oven/ air fryer, and a Keurig coffee maker.

 Top guest favorite